commercials seem to receive more hype than the game.

 the game to see which are captioned for the Deaf and Hard

 of Hearing.
-We then display those who captioned and those
+We then display those that captioned and those

-- A 30-second ad during the Super Bowl is 2.7 million dollars -
+A 30 second ad during the Super Bowl is 2.5 million dollars -

-spend the extra money to make their ad accessible and
+were willing to spend the extra money to make their ad

 Captions.Com has compiled the following list